Constructing The Vision

-The Origins Exhibit is the second part of a three-phase vision to establish an institute for origins at Southern Adventist University.
+The Origins Exhibit was the second part of a three-phase vision to establish an institute for origins at Southern Adventist University.
 The first phase involved recruiting qualified faculty to support the endeavor.
-The long-term goal is to expand into an institute, which will serve as a resource for the Seventh-day Adventist Church and for others who believe short-term creation theory.
+We are currently developing an origins institute which is creating resources for the Seventh-day Adventist Church and for others who believe short-term creation theory.

 A team of artists (current students and alumni from Southern) have been led by Ron Hight in transforming the hallways of the Biology Department into a three-dimensional museum.